DavidBelicza/magento2-server-configuration/README.md

-# Magento 2 Automatized Server Configuratior
+# Magento 2 Automatized Server Configurator

 This script installs the Magento and its server environment.
 It installs **Nginx**, **PHP7**, **MySQL**, **Postfix**, **Composer**, **Magento 2**, **Magento sample data** and all required packages and dependencies.
 It also set the **Linux swapping** and **Vhost configuration**.